dcsa-website-project/dcsa-website-project/README.md

 # dcsa-website-project
-A website for IT fest.
+An amazing website for IT fest.